chworthey/JewelThief/README.md

 ## Relevant Code

 I would recommend you play the game first, so you understand how the grid system works before jumping in.
-The code portion that covers the assignment is in:
+The code portion that covered the challenge assignment is in:
 ```
 Assets/Scripts/BehaviorComponents/DijkstraWeightGraph.cs
 ```